Sofagate: Protocol incident

-As the President of the European Council Charles Michel and the President of the European Commission Ursula von der Leyen were to meet the Turkish President Recep Tayyip Erdoğan and Turkish Foreign Minister Mevlüt Çavuşoğlu on the 7 April 2021, there were only two chairs and two sofas prepared for the four of them in the room they were received.
-Charles Michel then seated himself in the chair beside Erdoğan, leaving Von der Leyen seemingly surprised.
+As the President of the European Council Charles Michel and the President of the European Commission Ursula von der Leyen were to meet the Turkish President Recep Tayyip Erdoğan and Turkish Foreign Minister Mevlüt Çavuşoğlu on 6 April 2021, there were only two chairs and two sofas prepared for the four of them in the room they were received.
+Charles Michel hurried to seat himself in the chair beside Erdoğan, leaving Von der Leyen seemingly surprised.
 She then took a seat on a sofa next to the chair, across the Turkish Foreign Minister Mevlüt Çavuşoğlu.
-Michel as a man accepted the more prominent position in a chair beside the Turkish president, while von der Leyen was not offered a chair despite both Michel and von der Leyen bearing the title president.
+Michel accepted the more prominent position in a chair beside the Turkish president, while von der Leyen was not offered a chair despite both Michel and von der Leyen bearing the title president.

 Reactions

 By the Council and Commission of the European Union

 The President of the European Council Charles Michel defended himself alleging having worried that had he acted otherwise, the diplomatic relations between the EU and Turkey would have been strained further and preparations met for the meeting would have been destroyed.
-He further mentioned that a possible cause of the distressing situation was that Turkey had strictly adhered to the diplomatic protocol which rates the head of the EU council above the head of the EU commission.
+He further mentioned that a possible cause of the distressing situation was that Turkey had strictly adhered to the diplomatic protocol which rates the head of the European Council above the head of the European Commission.
+Michel stated that he slept poorly during the nights following the incident and would rectify the situation if he could go back.

-The European Council’s protocol chief Dominique Marro listed in a report that they would have liked done on von der Leyen’s behalf, including suggesting "to our hosts to replace the sofa with two chairs, as a courtesy to the President of the Commission."
-However, these suggestions were never made by the Council’s protocol team.
-Marro also reiterated Turkey had interpreted the diplomatic protocol too strictly, which could be at the origin of the inconvenience, the Council report stated.
+The European Council's protocol chief Dominique Marro listed in a report that they would have liked done on von der Leyen's behalf, including suggesting "to our hosts to replace the sofa with two chairs, as a courtesy to the President of the Commission".
+However, these suggestions were never made by the European Council's protocol team.
+Marro also reiterated that Turkey had interpreted the diplomatic protocol too strictly, which could be at the origin of the inconvenience, the European Council report stated.

-Von der Leyen herself mentioned she felt abandoned, such as a woman but also as a European and denounced the event as a sign of sexism.
+Von der Leyen herself mentioned she felt abandoned, as a woman but also as a European, and denounced the event as a sign of sexism.
 Eric Mamer, the chief spokesperson for the EU Commission confirmed that Von der Leyen was surprised by the situation but preferred to focus on the matter of the meeting and not on the form of the protocol.
 The commission demanded that a modus vivendi shall be crafted to prevent such incidents in the future.